HustWolfzzb/Mac/git version.md

-'now i have the chance to be a programmer '
+'now i have the chance to be a programmer'
-'i am very happy, i wannna to tell my girls but i cann't
+'i am very happy, i wannna to tell my girls but i cann't'
 ===========

 ![mahua](mahua-logo.jpg)